 Workshops on DEI in Pedagogy and Course Content

 These are workshops, hosted by SPIA, for any and all faculty seeking to promote diverse authorship, ideas, and other content in course materials and in developing intentional approaches to inclusive pedagogy.
-SPIA workshops with invited experts (e.g., from the UGA Office of Institutional Diversity) to work on inclusive pedagogical practices and discuss DEI in our areas of expertise.
+SPIA partners with invited experts (e.g., from the UGA Office of Institutional Diversity) to work on inclusive pedagogical practices and discuss DEI in our areas of expertise.

 - Diversity, Equity, and Inclusion Syllabus Workshop, July 28, 2021